Maycon1993/Devices-docs/surface/surface-it-toolkit.md

 This version of Surface IT Toolkit, released April 1 2025, includes the following updates:

-- Added support for Windows 365 Link
+- Support for Windows 365 Link
 - Improved accessibility

 ### Version 1.223.139.0